Dre Campbell Farm

 You may have heard of diatomaceous earth—it’s a natural product made from the fossilized remains of diatoms, a type of algae.

-DE works great against kudzu bugs because it causes them to dehydrate and die.
+DE works well against kudzu bugs because it dehydrates and kills them.
 Moreover, it’s non-toxic to people and pets.
 You can buy it at most home improvement stores or online.

 Sprinkle it around woodpiles or other areas where these bugs tend to congregate.
 But avoid breathing in the dust.